geoserver/geoserver-history/release/installer/mac/README.txt

   a.
 Set the Volume Name to 'GeoServer-<VERSION>'
   b.
 Set the Volume Size to 100 MB
   c.
-Set Partition to 'No Partition Map'
-  d.
 Accept the rest of the defaults

 2. Mount the new image.